Cyber Security Body of Knowledge (CyBOK) Training Course

 FreeIPA for Administrators

-14 HoursThis instructor-led, live training in Norway (online or onsite) is aimed at system administrators who wish to use FreeIPA to centralize the authentication, authorization and account information for their organization's users, groups, and machines.
+14 HoursThis instructor-led live training (online or in-person) targets system administrators who wish to use FreeIPA to centralize authentication, authorization, and account information for their organization's users, groups, and machines.

 By the end of this training, participants will be able to: